jackblandin/jackblandin/content/paper_summaries/ipomdp-lite.md

 draft = false
 categories = ["IPOMDP", "POMDP"] summary = "Investigate how intention prediction can be efficiently exploited and made practical in planning, leading to efficient intention-awareplanning frameworks."
++++

+### Summary
+Investigate how intention prediction can be efficiently exploited and made practical in planning, leading to efficient intention-awareplanning frameworks.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.